Thursday, December 24, 2015

 I first ate on Fiestaware when I was a kid - it was at the home of my after-school babysitter, a lady who was from the last Lost Generation, who had lived through the Great Depression, The Dust Bowl.
 Fiestaware came about during the Great Depression - all the bright colors were meant to cheer people up.
 While families often try to pass on the same china patterns through the generations, the reason I put these on my wedding registry years ago was so that I could share the same pattern of dishes with women from many generations even beyond my own family - it is a symbol of all the people who I would feed from my table who I had not yet met, of the connection we have to people who have had the same life experiences to us, whether we ever meet them or not.
 Both Jennifer and I are quintessential Generation Xers - we know what it's like to live through a dust bowl of our own - to come of age and continue to live on the timeline of history during an extended Crisis - when everything is turned upside down and the wells are found empty.

 I was anticipating my visit to see Jennifer as the worst drought in California history kept hanging on, just as it still does.
 One evening after packing my bags, it was hot and my back was aching fiercely, so I slept on the floor.
 In the middle of the night, I felt an earthquake quite unlike anything I'd ever felt.
 I could feel the house go over a wave of sorts as the plates of the earth shifted.
 My arm was up against the wall and my back was on the wood floor so my bones could feel the movement of the structure of the 1970s house that we live in.
 I could feel the framing of the house move like the skeletal structure of a whale move as it slowly goes over a large wave in the ocean.
 The movement was subtle enough that I knew everyone around was okay, but I wondered for a moment if any of my Fiestaware was going to slide off the kitchen shelf before I fell back asleep.
 One afternoon a few days later in Oklahoma City while laying on the bed to rest my tired back I felt a sharp jolt as if someone had rammed a car into Jennifer's guesthouse.
 I jumped up and ran in a sort of panic as the ground was moving.
 It was another earthquake.
 The shamrock green Fiestaware cup and saucer Jennifer had left for me on the counter sat calmly in its place.
+Jennifer is someone who kept herself stable for others even when some of those around her did not stay stable for her.

 Sometimes it is as if the very plates of the earth below us have to shift so that we can get to the next place in life that we are supposed to be.
 And we see there is good in that.
 Some days though, we feel fear as we brace ourselves against the next natural disaster, and it seems that the droughts will go on forever, and we wonder why it has to be that way.